 Several tools for tools for analyzing and inspecting query performance are available:

-Classic UI authoring is still available in AEM 6.4 but is being deprecated.
+Classic UI authoring is still available in AEM 6.3 but will be deprecated in future versions.
 More information can be found here.
-If your application is currently running on the Classic UI author environment it is recommended to upgrade to AEM 6.4 and continue using the Classic UI.
+If your application is currently running on the Classic UI author environment it is recommended to upgrade to AEM 6.3 and continue using the Classic UI.
 Migration to the Touch UI can then be planned as separate project to be completed over several development cycles.
-In order to use the Classic UI in AEM 6.4 several OSGi configurations are needed to be committed to the code base.
+In order to use the Classic UI in AEM 6.3 several OSGi configurations are needed to be committed to the code base.
 More details on how to configure this can be found here.

 All customizations to the AEM authoring environment in the source version of AEM need to be identified.
 Once identified, it is recommended that each customizations be stored in version control or at a minimum backed up as a part of a content package.
 All customizations should be deployed and validated in a QA or Staging environment running the target version of AEM prior to a production upgrade.

 It is a common practice to extend AEM out of the box functionality by overlaying nodes and/or files under /libs with additional nodes under /apps.
 These overlays should be tracked in version control and tested against the target version of AEM.
 If a file (be it JS, JSP, HTL) is overlayed, it is recommended to leave a comment on what functionality has been augmented for easier regression testing on the target version of AEM.
 More information about overlays in general can be found here.
 Instructions for specific AEM overlays can be found below.

 Custom Search Facets require some manual adjustments after the upgrade in order to function properly.
 For more details, see Upgrading Custom Search Forms.

 This procedure is required only for upgrades from versions older than AEM 6.2.